slatedocs/slate/source/includes/metype/_sso.md

     }
 }
 ```
+* Request for an authorization code by making the following api call.
+Please place the url on the right as the href or src of a HTML tag.

+* After authorization of the user metype will redirect the user back to the properties redirect url with a `code` parameter which is called a authorization code.
+Use this `code` to retrieve a access token to metype api's.
+The api to retrieve an access token is as on the right.

-3) Using the above token, the property owner can get the user data by accessing the current user api on metype.
+* Using the above token, the property owner can get the user data by accessing the current user api on metype.

-This user can be hashed and maintained in a session cookie or repeated requests to metype can be made to get the user details.
+This user can be hashed and maintained in a session cookie or repeated requests to Metype can be made to get the user details.
 The OAuth libraries will handle the rest in the application if you have integrated with one.

 ## Integration - iframe
-Allows Publishers to integrate sso on their website via an iframe.

 ```javascript
 <div class="sso-login-iframe-parent">